Why Weight Loss Requires Time, Not Urgency

 Expert Tip:

-“Sustainable weight loss respects the body’s timeline.
-Rushing often delays long-term success.” – Dr Fiona Burnell
+“Sustainable weight loss respects the body’s timeline for adaptation and healing.
+Rushing the process often delays long-term success by creating metabolic and psychological damage that requires additional time to repair.” – Dr Fiona Burnell

 Key Takeaways